mingfang/diy-kubernetes/README.md

 ```

 ## Option 2: Running one Master and many Nodes on different hosts.
 Use this option for creating larger clusters.
-Tested on Ubuntu standlone, KVM, AWS EC2, and Digital Ocean.
+Tested on Ubuntu baremetal, KVM, AWS EC2, and Digital Ocean.

 ### Run the Master
 (same as Option 1)